FEniCS/ffcx/README.rst

 Dependencies
 ------------

 #.
 Python, version 2.7 or later

 #.
 The latest version of FIAT, Instant and UFL

    You need to have FIAT, Instant and UFL installed.
 They are available from the web page: https://bitbucket.org/fenics-project/.

 #.
 The Python NumPy module

 #.
 The Python Six module

 #.
-SWIG, version 2.0.0 or later for Python 2 and version 3.0.3 or
+SWIG, version 3.0.3 or higher
-   later for Python 3

 Notes